VKev/Palm-Print-Identification-System/README.md

 ## Application User Interface and Features

 ### Authentication and Authorization
+The Figure 10 illustrates the login screen that serves to authenticate users and assign permissions when logging in to use the system.
+Staff accounts will be strictly managed by the admin.
+When logging in, an account with the ADMIN role will be redirected to the main screen of the admin, illustrated in Figure 11.
+In addition, an account with the STAFF role will be redirected to the main screen of the staff, as shown Figure 12.

 ![Alt text](Images/login_screen.png)
 *Figure 10: The login screen.*

 <div style="display: flex; justify-content: center;">
   <div>
     <img src="Images/dashboard_admin.png" alt="Admin Dashboard" style="width: 95%;">